ronituohino/battle-sheep/docs/week4_report.md

 Heuristic for selecting the starting tile.

-Optimizing and improving the AI.
-I can see from the coverage report that some lines of code have been ran nearly a million times.

-Optimize.
-Move order is important: Select sheep amount first (use heuristic? favor free space), then loop through possible moves.
+Optimizing and improving the AI...